edouardoyallon/ScatNetLight/README.md

-ScatNet
+ScatNetLight v0.1 - June 2015
 -------

-ScatNetLight is a MATLAB implementation of the Scattering Networks optimized for image classification.
+ScatNetLight is a MATLAB implementation of the Scattering Networks optimized for image classification on complex datasets.
+The software 'scatnet_light' and a classification pipeline are included in this version.

-See homepage of the Scattering Networks:
+See homepage of the Scattering Networks: http://www.di.ens.fr/data/scattering

-http://www.di.ens.fr/data/scattering
+Software used in the paper:
+Deep Roto-Translation Scattering for Object Classification, Edouard Oyallon, Stéphane Mallat, accepted to CVPR 2015, http://arxiv.org/abs/1412.8659

 Author contact: Edouard Oyallon, edouard.oyallon@ens.fr
+Contributor: Matthew Hirn

 Install ScatNetLight + Classification pipeline